 Family Night – Puppet Show: The Fairy Circus

 Thursday, July 16, 4:00-6:00pm

-Tanglewood Marionettes presents over twenty beautifully hand-crafted marionettes.
+Enjoy a virtual performance combining art, acrobatics, and marvelous music with the Tanglewood Marionettes featuring over twenty beautifully hand-crafted marionettes.
 These turn-of-the-century-style trick puppets will dance, play instruments, juggle, and fly through the air, all to the best-loved music of favorite composers.

 NATURE: The Wilds of Waterbury